vel9988/vel9988/README.md

 ---

 ### :man_technologist: About Me : I'm an iOS Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - I am an iOS developer striving for constant growth and improvement.
-I am attracted to the dynamic and innovative field of application development, especially in the context of Apple.
+I am attracted to the dynamic and innovative field of mobile app development, especially in the context of Apple.
 I am a highly motivated and purposeful person, I adapt well to new requirements and quickly master new concepts.
 I pay great attention to details and am able to work effectively both independently and as part of a team.
 Always open for feedback.

 [![Telegram Badge](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/L0gotip)